SB Financial Group (NASDAQ:SBFG) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of SB Financial Group (NASDAQ:SBFG – Free Report) in a research note released on Tuesday.
-The firm issued a hold rating on the financial services provider’s stock.
+StockNews.com started coverage on shares of SB Financial Group (NASDAQ:SBFG – Free Report) in a research report sent to investors on Wednesday morning.
+The brokerage issued a hold rating on the financial services provider’s stock.

 SB Financial Group Price Performance